Preventing bandwidth theft or hotlink protection using the .htaccess editor

 - If you want the requests to be redirected, enter the URL to which requests should be redirected.

-- To specify URLs that are allowed to access files from your site, enter each one on its own line in the designated field.
+- To specify URLs allowed to access files from your site, enter each one on its own line in the designated field.
 The system automatically adds the main URLs for your plan.

 - Enter the extensions to protect from hotlinking, separated by a space.